LearnersGuild/guide/clearing-withholds.md

 * **A Pinch:**Something someone did, that "pinched" my ego.
 I could let it go, but it's building a small level of resentment, so I'll just say it.
 For example: "When you didn't respond to that question I asked in the meeting I felt snubbed".
 Pinches are quick to resolve, and usually don't need more than a "thank you" in response.

 * **A Reality Check:**We make up stories all the time about each other.
 If you notice a belief forming in your mind about someone else, ask them about it.
 For example: "I noticed that whenever I talk about anything related to marketing, you seem to zone out.
 I'm starting to make up a story in my mind that you think I'm shitty at marketing.
 Is there any truth to that?"

-* **A Reveal:**Sometimes it's important to reveal something about how our mind/heart works in order to clear the air.
-Reveals can be "negative" or "positive" stories/history/self image that's relevant to how we are relating personally to someone.
-This is distinctly different from feedback about their work product.
-For example: "Your accent reminds me of this guy who used to bully me, and sometimes I notice myself mad at you for no reason." or "I really like your writing style.
-I've always wanted to write like that and sometimes I notice that I feel intimidated and jealous of you."

 An apology can also be another form of clearing.